jonfernandez12/snowflake_and_dbt_technical_challenge/docs/statement.md

 Feel free to be creative and if you have knowledge of any of the following technologies (Docker, cloud services, AirFlow, DBT), feel free to use them as well in your solution.
-If not, no worries, you will learn them at Caspar :)